 This rule making implements, in whole or in part, Executive Order 23, signed June 9, 1986, and 23 U.S.C.
 402.

 Purpose and Summary

-The purpose of the proposed amendments is to update the process by which applications for funding are submitted and reviewed.
-Specifically, the exhaustive criteria that were previously listed are being removed and more deference is given to the guidance from the federal government.
-Additionally, updates are being made throughout to remove references to specific years or versions of documents.
+These amendments update the process by which applications for funding are submitted and reviewed.
+Specifically, the exhaustive criteria that were previously listed have been removed and more deference is given to the guidance from the federal government.
+Additionally, updates have been made throughout to remove references to specific years or versions of documents.
 This allows the rules to remain unaffected with every change to the federal statute or internal Governor's Traffic Safety Bureau documents.

 This rule making has no fiscal impact to the State of Iowa.

 After analysis and review of this rule making, no impact on jobs has been found.

 Pursuant to the provisions of rule 661—10.222(17A), the Department does not have authority to waive requirements established by statute.
 Any person who believes that the application of the discretionary provisions of this rule making would result in hardship or injustice to that person may petition the Department for a waiver of the discretionary provisions, if any, pursuant to the provisions of rule 661—10.222(17A).